RoderickQiu/wnr/README.md

 **_The version 2 of wnr is already on the road!
 See [version2-beta](https://github.com/RoderickQiu/wnr/tree/version2-beta)._**

+*It's has been stuck of some problems especially on some brands' android phone, though.*

 The new version of wnr will be greatly optimized, and **we're going to support online version and android version** _(maybe iOS, too)_.

 ## Features